-In Europe and in order to measure the effects of the quality management, Neergaard (1997) asked Danish companies how they managed quality and concluded that most of them were very familiar with these matters despite not having written procedures.
-The author stressed that the business planning should to be compared and checked with quality planning and mentioned the interest the organizations should have in identifying the business goals with those of quality.
+In order to measure the effects of the quality management, Neergaard (1997) asked Danish companies how they managed quality and concluded that most of them were very familiar with these matters despite not having written procedures.
+The author stressed the fact and need for the business planning to be compared and checked with quality planning and the interest the organizations should have in identifying the business goals with those of quality.

-At this point of analysis, one should remember the cultural reasons already mentioned by Lagrosen (2003) and Hofstede (2001):in the countries which in terms of culture, are less secure, business planning - starting with the quality department - would take power from the other areas and this innovation would bring some trouble to the organization management.
+At this point of analysis, one should remember the cultural reasons already mentioned by Lagrosen (2003) and Hofstede (2001); in the countries that, in terms of culture, are less secure, this business planning - starting with the quality department - would take power from the other areas; this innovation would bring trouble to the organization management.

-Lakhal, Pasin and Limam (2005) studied the impact of the management practices on the quality management and on the performance of the organization.
+Lakhal, Pasin and Limam (2005) studied the impact of the management practices in the quality management and on the performance of the organization.
 They built an analysis model based upon the main literature ideas - management practice, main structures and basic resources, quality of the product, operational and financial performance.
-Their interesting findings were the following: a main reason explaining the good performance of the organization is top management engagement and commitment - through good management practices; another reason stands in the relation between the practices of the installed capacity and the motivation for the good financial performance.
+Then they conducted this analysis in two ways of occurrence and the findings were as follows: a main reason explaining the good performance of the organization is top management engagement and commitment - through good management practices; another reason is the relation between the practices of the installed capacity and the motivation for the good financial performance.

 Quality gurus like Crosby (1979) Juran (1989) and Deming (1982) considered quality essential for the production boom of the time (in the fourties) and acknowledged that there was a direct relation between quality and the product.
 As to the services sector, Chapan et al. (2002) considered more than 20 studies with a connection between quality and performance and concluded that this was a true assumption for the consumer because in services there is a much closer connection to the supplier.
-Rust et al. (1994) confirmed the ideas of Chapan as to the services and associated them to the financial benefits.
+Rust et al. (1994) confirmed the ideas of Chapan as to the services and related them to the financial benefits.

-Caruana and Pitt (1995) have considered a sample of 131 service organizations and concluded that quality has a positive effect on performance but they argue as well that it is something that the market compulses the organizations to do.
+Caruana and Pitt (1995) have considered a sample of 131 service organizations and concluded that quality has a positive effect on performance but they argue as well that it is something that the market implies or obliges the organizations to do.

-In Australia and adversely to these arguments Terziovski et al. (1997), after a research carried out upon 1000 Australian organizations, concluded that there is no direct connection between quality and the financial performance of the organization and that the certifications of quality they get is just for the market.
+Adversely to these arguments Terziovski et al. (1997), after a research carried out upon 1000 Australian organizations, concluded that there is no direct connection between quality and the financial performance of the organization and that the certifications of quality they get is just for the market.
 This author agrees with Gore (1994) who says that the organizations look for certification just for the market.
-In England and at a first glance, in contrast with all these authors defending the certification, Batchelor (1992) carried out a research upon 600 organizations in the UK but concluded that only 15% of them had some advantages from certification.
+At a first glance, in contrast with all these authors, defending the certification, Batchelor (1992) carried out a research upon 600 organizations in the UK but concluded that only 15% of them had some advantages from certification.
 Furthermore he said that these benefits were internal, thus not having any influence on the market share of the organization.

-In an anecdotal and drastic way, Seddon (1997) says that ISO has a negative effect on organizations.
+In an anecdotal and drastic way, Seddon (1997) says that ${\it ISO}$ has a negative effect on organizations.